Third Summer Registration

 Please note: Bracketed courses are not offered this year but may be on your transcript from a previous year.
 This site will contain the most up-to-date information.

-In the FOAMS categories above where you have not yet satisfied the degree requirement, refer to the electives schedule on the website to find courses so coded; they are listed by term.
+In the FOAMS categories above where you have not yet satisfied the degree requirement, refer to the electives schedule on the website when it becomes available to find courses so coded; they are listed by term.
 All other courses in your schedule may be “free” electives.
-Electives coded “3rd sum” or “Sr” on the schedule are exclusively open to third-summer students but not required.
+Electives coded “3rd sum” or “Sr” on the schedule are exclusively open to third-summer students but not required; most 3rd summer courses are Free electives.
 Click on “Supplement to Course Listings” at the bottom of the Course Listings page to view the descriptions of these electives designed for your class alone.

 For detailed descriptions of courses and the course Supplement, go to the online course listings on the website.
 New electives must run for three years before they are considered for addition to the permanent online course listings.